 See the impact

-We will provide regular updates on your UWS School but we also welcome and help arrange for students, both current and alumni, to visit their UWS School to take part in teaching projects and understand the community they helped support.
+We provide regular updates on your UWS School but also welcome and help arrange for students, both current and alumni, to visit their UWS School to take part in teaching projects and understand the community they helped support.
 These are low cost trips that can offer students a chance to view and help a community that few from the West have ever visited.
 We also offer the opportunity for Partner School teachers to visit and teach at their UWS School on a short and longer term basis.

 School inspectors have praised UWS Partner Schools for their initiative and support of our charity.
 Parental feedback has been overwhelmingly positive citing the benefits of their children seeing effective philanthropy as well as the attractiveness of unique learning experience that a UWS partnership offers.